fosskers/rs-setwall/README.md

 ## Usage

 ```
-setwall 1.0.0

-USAGE:
-    setwall <SUBCOMMAND>
+Usage: setwall [OPTIONS]

-FLAGS:
+Optional arguments:
-    -h, --help       Prints help information
+  -h, --help
-    -V, --version    Prints version information

-SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s)
+Available commands:
+  set     Set a specific image file as the background.
-    random    Choose a random image file from a given directory
+  random  Choose a random image file from a given directory.
-    set       Set a specific image file as the background
 ```

 ## Automation